PUGEA/MLDA/README.md

 procedure of the generation of RNA-seq reads and avoids the effects of multi-source mappings of reads.
 It can directly obtain the relative abundance of transcripts and uses likelihood ratio test is to detect DTU.

-MLDA package is the software for detecting DTU genes and obtaining gene or isoform expressions under multiple conditions from RNA-seq data given a reference transcriptome,  The program obtains results using the alignment from Bowtie 2.
+MLDA package is the software for detecting DTU genes and obtaining accurate isoform usage under multiple conditions from RNA-seq data given a reference transcriptome.
+The program uses the alignment from Bowtie 2.

 * * *